uudashr/gopkgs/README.md

 ### Tips

-Use `-workDir={path}` flag, it will speed up the package search by ignoring the exernal vendor.
+Use `-workDir={path}` flag, it will speed up the package search by ignoring the external vendor.

 ## Related Project